Disruptive Physicians: Minimizing Liability for Negligent Credentialing, Poor Quality of Care, and Physician Conduct

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide counsel on steps that healthcare facilities should take to minimize liability for disruptive physicians in the recruiting and credentialing processes.
+This CLE course will guide counsel on steps that healthcare facilities should take to minimize liability for disruptive physicians in the recruiting and credentialing processes.
 The panel will also discuss best practices should the healthcare provider pursue disciplinary action against a practitioner for disruptive behavior.

 - Disruptive physicians and behavior defined